enricop89/tesco-bot-nexmo-over-ai/README.md

 Give it a try 😎

 1. Open a WhatsApp Conversation with `+44 7418 342149`
-2. Send the following keyword: `enricop-blog-post`
+2. Send the following keyword: `enricop-blog-post-1`
 3. Send the first message.
 For example, `Hi Bot`.

 ### Conclusion